tgr-braiins/braiins-os-docs/braiins-os-en/source/index.rst

 Additionally, Braiins OS works in tandem with our new software component, BOSminer, which we've written from scratch in Rust language as a replacement for the outdated CGminer.

-Currently supported devices are Bitmain’s Antminer S9, s9i, S9j, S17 and S17 Pro.
-Antminer S17+, T17 and T17+ support is planned for the near future.
+Currently supported devices are Bitmain’s Antminer S9, s9i, S9j, S17, S17 Pro, S17+, T17 and T17+.
+Antminer S17e, T17e and Whatsminer M20S support is planned for the near future.

 ********
 Features